 My 13-year old loves to tease me about using the Barbie camera.
 When I pull it out of my camera bag, his reaction is a combination of silliness and flamboyance, “Are you shooting with your [high pitched voice] Barbie camera today?”
 The Barbie Instant Camera was made in the United Kingdom by Polaroid in 1998. […]

 Read More Come On Barbie, Let’s Go Party

 I love using my Polaroid Land Cameras.
 Instant photography is the drug that brought me to shooting film.
 As much as I enjoy it, there are two problems when shooting peel-apart 100-series Fujifilm (FP-100C Color or FB-3000B Black & White).
 The first issue is dust and debris that can stick to a freshly peeled image. […]

-One of my favorite cameras is also the first instant film camera I purchased in October 2013.
-The Polaroid Land Camera 250, manufactured from 1967 – 1969, is a high-end model with a Zeiss Ikon rangefinder focus.
+The Polaroid Land Camera 250, manufactured from 1967 – 1969, is a higher-end model with a Zeiss Ikon rangefinder focus.
 The focus is projected in a single viewfinder window unlike other models made during the time.
 The camera itself has an all metal body, a tripod mount, and contains a 3-element glass lens (114mm f/8.8).